MichaelGriehmKR/sql-db-chatter/README.md

 # sql-db-chatter

+## Install the .NET Core SDK

+Download and install the .NET Code SDL from [here](https://dotnet.microsoft.com/download).

-## Install Nuget Package
+## Install VS Code Extensions

-First, install the VS Code Extension:  'Nuget Package Manager'
+First, install the following VS Code Extensions:

-Second, use ctrl + shift + p to pull up command pallet and use Nuget Package Manager: Add Package to install:

-- System.Data.SqlClient
+- Nuget Package Manager
-- Serilog.Sinks.File
+- C#

+## Restore Nuget Packages

-Third, run the following command
+Open the terminal at the root of this directory and then run the following command:

     dotnet restore